useflyyer/flyyer-docs/guides/javascript/flayyer-js.md

 </TabItem>
 </Tabs>

+### 2. Generate smart image URLs

+Find your `project-slug` in [your dashboard](https://flayyer.com/auth/login?ref=docs).
+If you don't have a project yet, [create one here](https://flayyer.com/get-started?ref=docs).

-After installing this module, generate smart image URLs like follows:
+Now you can generate smart image URLs like shown below.

 ```js
 import { FlayyerAI } from "@flayyer/flayyer";